apache/tvm-rfcs/rfcs/0102-clarify-strategy-decision-process.md

 ## Proposal: Strategy Decision Process

 We propose the following clarification of the strategy decision process:
-It takes Lazy 2/3 majority of binding decisions to make strategic decisions in the TVM community, including:
+It takes lazy 2/3 majority of binding decisions to make strategic decisions in the TVM community, including:

 - Adoption of a guidance-level community strategy to enable new directions or overall project evolution.
 - Establishment of a new module in the project.